For immediate release

-It will protect Uighurs in the United States.
+It will protect Uyghurs in the United States.

-“It is imperative that Uighurs in the United States are protected from harassment and intimidation on U.S soil.
-The world community should take similar actions to protect Uighurs,” said Hena Zuberi, Director at Justice For All and the lead on Capitol Hill for the Save Uighur Campaign.
-“This bipartisan bill took immense work and incredible, many times dangerous, advocacy by Uighurs and it is a disservice to their cause to frame this around a trade war or political football.”
+“It is imperative that Uyghurs in the United States are protected from harassment and intimidation on U.S soil.
+The world community should take similar actions to protect Uyghurs,” said Hena Zuberi, Director at Justice For All and the lead on Capitol Hill for the Save Uyghur Campaign.
+“This bipartisan bill took immense work and incredible, many times dangerous, advocacy by Uyghurs and it is a disservice to their cause to frame this around a trade war or political football.”

-Justice for All Save Uighur Campaign calls on Senate and House to urgently pass the Uyghur Forced Labor Prevention Act.
+Justice for All Save Uyghur Campaign calls on Senate and House to urgently pass the Uyghur Forced Labor Prevention Act.